 As an expert in audience identification and activation, Yoram uses a wide variety of digital and offline signals to create consumer-focused marketing plans.

-In a recent meet-and-greet hosted at Reap MeetUp, Yoram answered questions and offered advice as he shared his wisdom gleaned from years of experience to help entrepreneurs overcome their challenges in finding market-fit.
+In a recent meet-and-greet, Yoram answered questions and offered advice as he shared his wisdom gleaned from years of experience to help entrepreneurs overcome their challenges in finding market-fit.

 What are the best indicators of a good market-fit?